 Give it ample sun during the winter growing period.
 In hotter climates, some afternoon shade might be needed in Spring.

 Fertilizing -- Use a general-purpose fertilizer that contains micronutrients, following the dosage on the package.
-Feed about every 2-3 months during the growing season.
+Avoid feeding after March (September in the southern hemisphere).

 In autumn, keep the soil slightly moist to encourage the bulb to come out of dormancy.
 Once growth has commenced, keep the soil evenly moist (but not fully saturated).

 If you grow your bulb indoors under artificial lighting, it might not go dormant the first summer.

 It's best to do any repotting during dormancy.
 When the bulb nears maturity, avoid repotting it or disturbing the roots, as this could delay flowering for a few years.